What is Keratosis Pilaris?

 Focus on foods rich in essential fatty acids (EFAs).
 Foods high in EFAs include walnuts, flaxseeds, salmon, tuna, and sardines.
 You may also want to consider taking a fish oil supplement.

-Dairy products are known to trigger inflammation, which in turn can trigger a flair up of keratosis pilaris.
+Dairy products and gluten are common triggers for inflammation, which in turn can trigger a flair up of keratosis pilaris.
+Watch your consumption of these products.

 → DO Use Products Containing Glycolic and Salicylic Acids